 However, our favorite free tier belongs to ClickUp.
 Unlimited users and integrations, 100MB of data storage, and almost all of the features included in the paid tiers.
 The only downside is that some of these features have limited uses (usually 100 uses), like Gantt charts and the data visualization dashboard.

-At Tech.co, we're lucky enough to have a team to carry out in-depth research projects into the products and services we write about.
+At Tech.co, we carry out in-depth research projects into the products and services we write about.
 This gives us the ability to inform our readers and impart the most accurate, up-to-date information possible.

-Tech.co's researchers spend their days creating research frameworks for every category of product we review, as well as road-testing the software itself.
+Tech.co’s researchers spend their days creating research frameworks for every category of product we review, as well as road-testing the software itself in collaboration with our writing team.

-For our project management software category, our research team scoured a software market that could be worth over $20 billion by next year to find the top providers, and then performed usability tests on project management software packages provided by 14 companies,
+For our project management software category, we scoured a software market that could be worth over $20.4 billion within the next decade to find the top providers.
+After that, we performed usability tests on project management software packages provided by 14 different companies.

-Before testing project management software packages like the ones Jira has rolled out, our research team identified several key areas upon which to assess providers.
+Before testing project management software packages like the ones Jira has rolled out, we identified several key areas upon which to assess providers.
 These were:

 - Price – is the product good value for money, considering the price point against the features on offer?